lukastay/Lukas-Taylor-Repository/README.md

 ![Turfcata Waterfall Chart](waterfall.png)

-4) [R Language: ggautothemes](https://github.com/lukastay/ggautothemes/blob/master/README.md) - R package built syncronize different themes across multiple packages, and allow users to quickly see how their plots will look like.
+4) [R Language: ggautothemes](https://github.com/lukastay/ggautothemes/blob/master/README.md) - R package built to syncronize different data visualization themes across multiple packages, and allow users to quickly see how their plots will look like.
 This package uses R sleep functions to create a "slideshow" of sorts, where users can see their custom data visualization in a wide variety of themes.
 After a user selects a theme, they can output it to a professional grade high quality raster image file.

 ![autoallthemes](https://github.com/lukastay/ggautothemes/blob/master/photos/showcase.gif?raw=true)